 In Moccasin Trail by Eloise Jarvis McGraw, Jim has lived with the Crow Indians for six years when he decides to go west with his younger siblings.
 This is an adventure story that your family will love!

 First Nations all have different folktales about how man first obtained fire.
-Listen to Robert Lewis tell the traditional Cherokee story of The First Fire.
+Listen to Robert Lewis (a Cherokee storyteller) tell the traditional Cherokee story of The First Fire.

 Have your student describe the mood and setting of the book that your family used as a read

-Use the Oregon Trail Critical Thinking and Writing worksheet for Secondary Learners from the Free Resource Library (under Oregon Trail Unit Study).
+Use the Oregon Trail Critical Thinking and Writing worksheet for Middle to High School from the Free Resource Library (under Oregon Trail Unit Study).
 Your students will answer one of the two questions posed to demonstrate an understanding of how the “New Frontier” and the Oregon Trail changed the United States and Native American culture.

 This poem was written by an emigrant who traveled the Oregon Trail and gave the poem to his wife as a gift.
 His journey began on April 11, 1847.
 Abraham Miller Jr. wrote this c.1849.

 Account of the Journey from Mercer County Illinois to Linn County